tempire/festival/articles/sponsor-scherba-media.md

 <img align="right" style="width: 370px; margin: 0 0 0 17px; padding: 0; background: 0;" src="/images/scherbamedialogo_on_gray.png" />

 Scherba Media is a full service media production firm providing the best in contemporary media to Chico and surrounding areas.
 Remember the trailer released last week?
 Yep, that's Scherba Media work.
-All marketing and branding of the DanceFest itself is provided by Scherba Media, designed specifically for the unique goals of Studio One.
+All marketing and branding of the DanceFest itself is provided by Scherba Media, custom designed specifically for the unique goals of Studio One.

 <img style="width: 200px; margin: 0; padding: 0; background: 0" src="sm_thumb.png" />